owid/sdg-tracker.org/pages/quality-education.md

         <div class="col-md">
             <span>SDG Indicator 4.2.2</span>
             <h3>Participation in pre-primary education</h3>
-            <p><strong>Definition:</strong> Indicator 4.2.2 is the <i><q>participation rate in organized learning (one year before the official primary entry age), by sex</q></i>.<p>This is measured as the net enrolment rate in pre-primary education, which is the number of children of the relevant age group enrolled in pre-primary as a percentage of the total population of that age group.</p>
+            <p><strong>Definition:</strong> Indicator 4.2.2 is the <i><q>participation rate in organized learning (one year before the official primary entry age), by sex</q></i>.<p>This is measured here as the net enrolment rate in pre-primary education, which is the number of children of the relevant age group enrolled in pre-primary as a percentage of the total population of that age group.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>ensure that all girls and boys have access to quality early childhood development, care and pre-primary education</q></i>.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i><a href="https://ourworldindata.org/pre-primary-education"> entry on Pre-Primary Education</a>.</p>
             <p><strong>Additional charts:</strong>